mpv-player/mpv/DOCS/man/options.rst

 ``--cuda-decode-device=<auto|0..>``
-    Choose the GPU device used for decoding when using the ``cuda`` or ``nvdec`` hwdecs with the OpenGL GPU backend.
+    Choose the GPU device used for decoding when using the ``cuda`` or ``nvdec`` hwdecs with the OpenGL GPU backend, and with the ``cuda-copy`` or ``nvdec-copy`` hwdecs in all cases.

-    By default, the device that is being used to provide ``gpu`` output will also be used for decoding (and in the vast majority of cases, only one GPU will be present).
+    For the OpenGL GPU backend, the default device used for decoding is the one being used to provide ``gpu`` output (and in the vast majority of cases, only one GPU will be present).

-    Note that when using the ``cuda-copy`` or ``nvdec-copy`` hwdec, a different option must be passed: ``--vd-lavc-o=gpu=<0..>``.
+    For the ``copy`` hwdecs, the default device will be the first device enumerated by the CUDA libraries - however that is done.

-    Note that this option is not available with the Vulkan GPU backend.
-With Vulkan, decoding must always happen on the display device.
+    For the Vulkan GPU backend, decoding must always happen on the display device, and this option has no effect.

 ``--vaapi-device=<device file>``
     Choose the DRM device for ``vaapi-copy``.
 This should be the path to a